 Having a tug-of-war with your mind won’t help it relax and clear it of inner chatter.
 As the saying goes, what we resist persists!

-Having thoughts are natural — you just need to remind yourself that it happens to everyone and return your attention to your breath or intention of your meditation.
+Having thoughts are natural — you just need to remind yourself that it happens to everyone and return your attention to your breath or the intention of your meditation.
 Just like how exercise strengthens your body, meditation builds your mental muscle of focus.

 As with everything, a thought is a version of some type of energy.
 In this case, a thought is a neurological brain wave.
 You’re not trying to get rid of that thought or that energy, you’re just trying to create clarity between thoughts.